Changjo

-Choi Jong-hyun, better known by his stage name Changjo, is a South Korean singer, songwriter and actor.
+Choi Jong-hyun (Korean: 최종현; born November 16, 1995), known professionally as Changjo (창조), is a South Korean singer, songwriter and actor.
 He is best known as a member of the South Korean boy group Teen Top.

 Career

 On July 10, 2010, Changjo made his debut as a member of Teen Top with their debut album Come into the World on MBC's Show!
 Music Core with the title track of the album "Clap".
 As of their debut, Teen Top has released one studio album, seven EPs and four single albums.

 On December 28, 2021, Changjo announced that he will not renew his contract with TOP Media starting from January 10, 2022.
 However, he will still remain as a member of Teen Top.

+On June 7, 2023, it was announced Changjo signed an exclusive contract with Beat Interactive as soloist and actor.